 Safeguarding and child protection is everyone's responsibility.
 This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
-Our policy and procedures also apply to extended school and off-site activities.
+Our policy and procedures also apply to after-school clubs and off-site activities.